abhiverse01/Recommendation-systems/README.md

 # Recommendation-systems
 Recommendation Systems This is a workshop on using Machine Learning and Deep Learning Techniques to build Recommendation Systesm

-**Theory:** ML &amp; DL Formulation, Prediction vs. Ranking, Similiarity, Biased vs. Unbiased
+**Theory:** ML &amp; DL Formulation, Prediction vs. Ranking, Similarity, Biased vs. Unbiased

 **Paradigms:** Content-based, Collaborative filtering, Knowledge-based, Hybrid and Ensembles